A Complexity Dichotomy for Temporal Valued Constraint Satisfaction Problems: Introduction

-Our tractability condition for temporal VCSPs is based on fractional polymorphisms, that is, probability distributions on operations with particular properties.
+Our tractability condition for temporal VCSPs is phrased in terms of \emph{fractional polymorphisms}, that is, probability distributions on operations with particular properties.
 Surprisingly, the fractional polymorphisms that appear in this classification are of a very particular shape: there is always a single operation with probability 1.
-The operations that appear in this context are the same operations that were already essential for classification of temporal CSPs.
-The hardness condition is based on the notion of \emph{expressibility}, which generalizes primitive positive definitions, and on the notion of generalized \emph{pp-constructions}~\cite{Resilience-VCSPs}, which provide polynomial-time reductions between VCSPs.
-Interestingly enough, it is not known whether preservation by fractional polymorphisms characterises expressibility in our setting; this is known for valued structures with a finite domain~\cite{VCSP-Galois,FullaZivny}.
+It is known that in general, such fractional polymorphisms are not sufficient to capture the border between polynomial-time tractable and NP-hard VCSPs~\cite{cohen2006complexity}, and we therefore present fractional polymorphisms in full generality for consistency with the literature.
+The concrete operations that appear in this context are the same operations that were already essential for the the classification of temporal CSPs.
+The hardness condition is based on the notion of \emph{\checked{pp-}expressibility}, which generalizes primitive positive definitions, and on the notion of generalized \emph{pp-constructions}~\cite{Resilience-VCSPs}, which provide polynomial-time reductions between VCSPs.
+Interestingly enough, it is not known whether preservation by fractional polymorphisms characterises \checked{pp-}expressibility in our setting; this is known for valued structures with a finite domain~\cite{VCSP-Galois,FullaZivny}.
 Our classification proof, however, does not rely on such a characterisation.

-\subsection{Related Work}
+\subsection{Related work}